Things To Do

-Head east along Railway Parade past all the sjops and after 2km, just before you leave the village, turn left into Erith St across the railway bridge.
+Head east along Railway Parade past all the shops and after 2km, just before you leave the village, turn left into Erith St across the railway bridge.
 Once across the bridge turn immediately right into a dirt track and take the left fork.
-After 80 metres turn left into an unmarkeD track.
+After 80 metres turn left into an unmarked track.
 The start of the track is very narrow and begins just a few metres before the gatepost of “Corinda Grange”.
-This, Blue Gum Road, soon improves to a sealed road, Continue on to turn left into Ellsmore Rd then right into Old Wingello Road, 1.3kns down Old Wingello Road, the major road swings right to become Ferndale Road but you take the minor road to the left, a continuation of Old Wingello Road.
+This, Blue Gum Road, soon improves to a sealed road, Continue on to turn left into Ellsmore Rd then right into Old Wingello Road, 1.3kms down Old Wingello Road, the major road swings right to become Ferndale Road but you take the minor road to the left, a continuation of Old Wingello Road.
 This soon becomes a descending dirt track to a T-junction.
 Turn left onto the dirt Quarry Road which winds along to cross your second railway bridge to reach Penrose Road.
 Turn left, enjoy a brief climb, and then cruise back into the centre of the village.

 3. FERNDALE/OLD ARGYLE/ELLSMORE CIRCUIT